- Tracing your family tree

 - Samples may be purchased from societies, found in handbooks, or downloaded free from internet sites such as from the BYU Family History Library

-- Again there are plenty of sources from societies, in handbooks and so on.
+- Again there are plenty of sources from societies, in handbooks and online.

 9. Find out more about the lives of your family